akosdabasi/zero2hello/README.md

 This project is created to understand all the steps involved in printing "hello" from an MCU via UART.
 The code will be developed outside of any IDE, only using VS Code as a text editor and some command line tools.

-This documentation will be updated as the project progresses and it's main purpose is to document everything I learn and hopefully it will serve as a complete, in-depth guide for others who want to understand how code gets executed on an MCU without hiding any details.
+This documentation will be updated as the project progresses and it's main purpose is to document everything I learn and hopefully it will serve as a guide for others who want to understand how code gets executed on an MCU.

 ## Overview